Senior Research Scientist

-Rajesh Kalyanam is a Research Scientist in the Scientific Solutions Group in RCAC.
+Rajesh Kalyanam is a Senior Research Scientist in the Scientific Solutions Group in RCAC.
 He leads and works on several federally funded projects that are at the intersection of advanced computing and science and engineering.
 Rajesh also has over 15 years of experience as a full stack application developer and has worked on science gateway projects for a variety of domains including geosciences, cybersecurity, communication, and anthropology.
 Since 2016, Rajesh has worked on over 20 grant proposals and currently serves as CoPI on five NSF-funded grants including Anvil, a Category I capacity system funded by the NSF in 2020 and operated by RCAC.
 He is also the Software Architect for GeoEDF, a plug-n-play data framework that simplifies the data wrangling challenges in geospatial research workflows.

 Rajesh's graduate research was on the use of automated reasoning for planning tasks.
 His thesis focused on the application of an interactive theorem prover to the task of interactively verifying state invariant properties and recursive program-like generalized plans for automated planning domains.
 As part of this research he devised various performance improvements to the inference engine that made it possible to verify the state invariants in two benchmark domains with no human intervention.

 - B.Eng., Computer Science and Engineering, National Institute of Technology, Karnataka, India

 - NSF ACSS: Category I: Anvil - A National Composable Advanced Computational Resource for the Future of Science and Engineering (CoPI, $22.5M, 10/2020 – 9/2026)

 - NSF CCRI:ENS: Collaborative Research: Open Computer System Usage Repository and Analytics Engine (Co-PI, $1,183,897, 10/2020 – 9/2023)